mannprerak2/mannprerak2.github.io/content/authors/mannprerak2/_index.md

 # - Visitors
 ---

-I'm a final year B.Tech CS undergrad at Delhi Technological University with a keen interest in Software Engineering and Development.
-I love to make side projects in my spare time.
+I'm a final year **B.Tech Computer Engineering** undergrad at **Delhi Technological University**(formerly DCE) with a keen interest in **Software Development and Engineering**.
+I like to explore new technologies and make side projects in my spare time.